 Only active members in good standing should be permitted to hold office or vote upon any matter of business of the organization.
-Employees of the school should not serve in a financial capacity of a booster club or parent organization.
-Financial capacity includes holding positions of president, treasurer, fund-raising chairperson, or serving as a check signer.
+Employees of the school should not serve in any financial capacity of a booster club or parent organization.
+Financial capacity includes holding positions of president, treasurer, fund-raising chairperson, or serving as check signer.
 Additionally, a school employee nor any immediate family member shall not be a member of the audit committee.
-At a minimum, the organization shall elect the following officers on an annual basis, the Officer Information Form shall be completed and submitted to the Central Office (Appendix C).
+At a minimum, the organization shall elect the following officers on an annual basis: